United Kingdom (England, Wales, Scotland, Northern Ireland)Official Name: United Kingdom of Great Britain and Northern Ireland

 See our webpage on help for U.S. victims of crime overseas.

-- Provide information on victim’s compensation and support in the UK
+- provide information on victim’s compensation and support in the United Kingdom:

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.